Bentley - Wilson - St James

 Bentley - Wilson - St James is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bentley-Wilson-St James has high cultural diversity, with 40.8% of its population speaking a language other than English at home and 51.2% born overseas.
-Christianity is the main religion in Bentley-Wilson-St James, making up 38.6%.
-Buddhism comprises 7.7%, higher than Greater Perth's 6.7%.
+Bentley - Wilson - St James scores highly on cultural diversity, with 40.8% of its population speaking a language other than English at home and 51.2% born overseas.
+The main religion in Bentley - Wilson - St James is Christianity, which makes up 38.6% of the population.
+However, the most apparent overrepresentation is in Buddhism, which comprises 7.7% of the population, substantially higher than the Greater Perth average of 2.7%.

 Frequently Asked Questions - Diversity